 Key take-aways from book: Mate, Gabor.
 “When the body says no – exploring the stress-disease connection,” NJ: John Wiley & Sons, 2003.

-There is a growing number of people who feel empty, unloved, without purpose, think no one really ever listened or cared about what they thought or did when they were growing up — and they are showing up in the health care facilities looking for answers for their merged emotional and physical pain.
-This book by Gabor Mate offered some amazing insight.
+There are a growing number of people who feel empty, unloved, without purpose, who think no one really ever listened or cared about what they thought or did when they were growing up.
+They are showing up in health care facilities looking for answers for their merged emotional and physical pain.
+Gabor Mate offered some amazing insight.

 All of us need our parents to be ATTUNED to us.

-ATTUNMENT – occurs when parent “tuned in” to child’s emotional needs.
+ATTUNMENT – occurs when parents “tune in” to child’s emotional needs.

 Instinctive – but can be subverted if parent stressed or distracted (e.g. financial, occupational, emotional, social issues).

 Learned behavior – passed across the generations.
-Can predict child outcomes based on evaluations of parent’s own experiences.
+Child outcomes can be predicted based on evaluations of parent’s experiences.

 IN ABSENCE OF ATTUNMENT– Sense of rejection/humiliation

-- infants are not born repressing expression of emotion
+- Infants are not born repressing expression of emotion, it is learned.

 - can be that something positive was withheld